Next month, the La Follette School will open to undergraduate students the application window for its new Certificate in Health Policy.

 Students are typically juniors and seniors at UW–Madison who have taken core courses in health policy.
 Some have quantitative training in economics and statistics.
 We expect the incoming cohort to come from other diverse majors such as pre-health, business, engineering, and computer science.

-Examples of how these students could contribute to the organization and benefit from learning:
+Examples of how these students could contribute to the organization and benefit from learning include: